-Services that are covered for you UW Health Quartz Medicare Advantage Value UW Health Quartz Medicare Advantage Elite Quartz® CashCard Program Use your pre-funded Quartz® CashCard towards each of the supplemental benefits below: Fitness memberships- swipe your card at any licensed fitness facility that provides membership programs.
-Hearing aids Eyewear Non-emergent transportation - use for rides to and from medical appointments or a pharmacy via Uber, Lyft or general taxis.
-Over-the-counter health and wellness products - purchase eligible OTC wellness items in-store or online at select national retailers, such as: CVS, Walmart, Walgreens, Dollar General, Family Dollar, and Safeway. \$750 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Hearing Aids, Vision Hardware, and Transportation.
-The Quartz® CashCard provides \$40 per quarter for eligible OTC products at select retailers. \$1,000 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Hearing Aids, Vision Hardware, and Transportation.
-The Quartz® CashCard provides \$40 per quarter for eligible OTC products at select retailers.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Quartz® CashCard Program Use your pre-funded Quartz® CashCard towards the supplemental benefits below: Fitness memberships- swipe your card at any licensed fitness facility that provides membership programs.
+Glasses & Contacts- swipe your card at any vision providers in the Quartz Medicare Advantage directory.
+Non-emergent transportation- use for rides to and from medical appointments or a pharmacy via Uber, Lyft or general taxis.
+Over-the-counter items- purchase eligible OTC wellness items in-store or online at select national retailers, such as: CVS, Walmart, Walgreens, Dollar General, Family Dollar, and Safeway.
+All reimbursement requests need to be submitted to Quartz by January 31, 2025, to ensure payment.
+(Not available for OTC).
+OTC funds have a separate value and cadence from the other services.
+See OTC benefit for further details.
+Amount does not apply towards the out-of-pocket maximum \$1,250 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation.
+Quartz® CashCard provides \$75 per quarter for eligible OTC products at select retailers. \$1,500 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation.
+Quartz® CashCard provides \$75 per quarter for eligible OTC products at select retailers. --- -- --

+Services that are servered for your What you must pay when you get these services Services that are covered for you Value Elite Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, c or deductible for the Medicare-covered We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent. screening and counseling to reduce alcohol misuse preventive benefit.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

-Services that are covered for you UW Health Quartz Medicare Advantage Value UW Health Quartz Medicare Advantage Elite Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-There is no coinsurance, copayment covered counseling and shared deci Eligible members are : people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
-For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non- physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+What you must pay when you get these services Services that are covered for you Value Elite Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non- physician practitioner elects to provide a lung cancer screening counseling and shared decision- making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.